insure logo

 Powered by:

-Which cities and ZIP codes in Alaska are the most expensive for car insurance?
+Which Alaska cities and ZIP codes are most expensive for car insurance?

-Anchorage has the highest car insurance rates in Alaska, with average premiums reaching $2,411 per year across its most expensive ZIP codes.
+Anchorage has the highest car insurance rates in Alaska, with average annual premiums of $2,411 across its most expensive ZIP codes.

 CityZIP codeAverage annual premiumAverage monthly premium